 1 Abstract

 In precision livestock farming, technology-based solutions are used to monitor and manage livestock and support decisions based on on-farm available data.
 In this study, we developed a methodology to monitor the lying behaviour of dairy cows using noisy spatial positioning data, thereby combining time-series segmentation based on statistical changepoints and a machine learning classification algorithm using bagged decision trees.
 Position data (x, y, z -coordinates) collected with an ultra-wide band positioning system from 30 dairy cows housed in a freestall barn were used.
-After the data pre-processing and selection, statistical changepoints were detected per cow-day (no. included = 331) in normalized 'distance from the centre' and (z ) time series.
+After the data pre-processing and selection, statistical changepoints were detected per cow-day (no. included = 331) in normalized 'distance from the centre of the barn' and (z ) time series.
 Accelerometer-based lying bout data were used as a practical ground truth.
 For the segmentation, changepoint detection was compared with getting-up or lying-down events as indicated by the accelerometers.
 For the classification of segments into lying or non-lying behaviour, two data splitting techniques resulting in 2 different training and test sets were implemented to train and evaluate performance: one based on the data collection day and one based on cow identity.
 In 85.5% of the lying-down or getting-up events a changepoint was detected in a window of 5 minutes.
 Of the events where no detection had taken place, 86.2% could be associated with either missing data (large gaps) or a very short lying or non-lying bout.
 Overall classification and lying behaviour prediction performance was above 91% in both independent test sets, with a very high consistency across cow-days.
+Per cow-day, the average error in the estimation of the lying durations were 7.1% and 7.8% for the cow-identity and time-based data splits respectively.
 This resulted in sufficient accuracy for automated quantification of lying behaviour in dairy cows, for example for health or welfare monitoring purposes.

 Keywords: spatial data; ultra-wide band technology; dairy cow; lying behaviour